brainsum/filefield_sources_jsonapi/README.md

   - If alt field is enabled on the image field, this value will be set as default value after selection.
 - Title attribute path
   - Displayed in the lister under image.
-If title field is enabled on the image field, this value will be set as default value after selection.
+  - Image field: if title field is enabled, this value will be set as default value after selection.
+  - File field: ff description field is enabled, this value will be set as default value after selection.
 - Sorting option list
   - Option list per line in key|label format.
 - Search filter attribute name
 - Items to display
   - Item number per page.

+## Widget settings
+- JSON API settings
+  - enable defined JSON API settings/sources.
+- Image style
+  - Transform remote images to selected image style before saving it.
 - Modal window width
   - Modal window initial width.
 - Modal window height